Fast Track to Java 17 and OO Development: Lab Setup Instructions (Windows OS: Java 17 and IntelliJ)

 Open a terminal prompt, type the below, and press Enter

-You should get a message that tells you the version .
+- You should get a message similar to the below.
 If the command is not found, you did something wrong.

 - Close the terminal prompt.
 You’re done installing Java